solana-foundation/developer-content/docs/toolkit/projects/web-app.md

 sidebarSortOrder: 5
 sidebarLabel: Web App
 description:
-  "How to set up create a web app for solana program development with create solana dapp"
+  "How to create a web app for Solana program development with the "create solana dapp" tool"
 keywords:
   - solana web app development
   - create solana dapp